Applying for a swan permit

 Swan permits for youth

-Fifteen percent of this year’s swan hunting permits are reserved for hunters who will be 15 years of age or younger on Oct.
-5, 2013 (the opening day of the hunt).
+Fifteen percent of this year’s swan hunting permits are reserved for hunters who will be 15 years of age or younger on Sept.
+19, 2015 (the day of the youth waterfowl hunt).

 Utah Admin.
 Rule R657-62-9